 Couple quick things we’ve noticed and remember too well.
 Please, add your own memories in the comments below.

 – Remember the AMA/Jam Sports vs Clear Channel/FIM debacle?
-Good thing cooler heads prevailed, because our sport could have taken a huge step backwards if the two dueling championships thing would have actually happened.
+Good thing cooler heads prevailed, because our sport could have taken a huge step backward if the two dueling championships thing would have actually happened.

 – The footage from the races in Europe and Canada always looked a little bit different.